ahpohl/smartmeter/README.md

 ]
 ```

 The connection to the Mosquitto MQTT broker needs `--host`, `--port` and `--topic` arguments set for the connection to be successful.
-Optionally password authentication is supported.
-Warning: As Mosquitto TLS is currently not implemented, passwords are sent in clear text.
+Optionally password authentication and TLS connection encryption is supported.
+To enable TLS, either set the root CA certificate with `--cafile` or provide a path to the system root certificate store with `--capath`.
+If given both, the CA file takes preference.

 ### Node-RED